Amazon's new Fire TV Cube turns Alexa into your remote

 Similar to Amazon's existing Fire streaming sticks, the Cube supports popular video apps, such as Netflix and Hulu.
 Amazon (AMZN) tweaked its Fire TV user interface for the Cube to make it a "more natural way to navigate," the company said in a statement.

-This means you can ask Alexa to find sci-fi movies, play movie trailers or show more results.
-Also, because it's an Echo speaker at its core, it'll tell you the weather or let you re-order toothpaste on Amazon.
+This means users can ask Alexa to find sci-fi movies, play movie trailers or show more results.
+Also, because it's an Echo speaker at its core, it can do all the basics like say the weather or re-order toothpaste on Amazon.

 Patrick Moorehead, a principal analyst at Moor Insights and Strategy, told CNNMoney consumers will likely "eat it up" due its attractive price point and capabilities.
 It will also "put pressure" on its closest competitors, such as the Apple TV, to add similar capabilities for a lower price.